google/grr-doc/installing-grr-server/from-release-deb.md

     ```

     ```bash
+    mysql> SET GLOBAL max_allowed_packet=20971520;

     mysql> CREATE USER 'grr'@'localhost' IDENTIFIED BY 'password';

     mysql> CREATE DATABASE grr;

     mysql> GRANT ALL ON grr.* TO 'grr'@'localhost';
     ```
+    Please note: GRR is senstive to the MySQL's `max_allowed_packet` setting.
-    Creation of a new user is optional though since GRR can use the credentials
+    Make sure it's not lower than 20971520.
+Creation of a new user is optional
-    of the root user to connect to MySQL.
+    though since GRR can use the credentials of the root user to connect to
+    MySQL.

 2. Download the latest server deb from <https://github.com/google/grr/releases>: